 Simon had been his opposite—a poet with a quick smile, whose recitations of Byron could charm even the sternest matron.
 His death had left Thomas adrift, his only solace found in routine and the solitude of his rented clapboard house.

-The house itself was a relic, its walls peeling and its windows rattling like chattering teeth in the wind.
-On a chilly evening in late August, as Thomas sat by the hearth with a tattered copy of Tennyson’s In Memoriam, a faint rustle broke the silence.
+The house was old, with peeling walls and windows that rattled in the wind.
+One cold evening in late August, Thomas sat by the fire with a worn copy of Tennyson’s In Memoriam when he heard a faint rustling sound break the quiet.

 “Dear Thomas, my mind frays like old cloth, my body weak as a whisper, but I am alive.
 I will come to you soon.
 Wait for me. —Simon”

-The room seemed to shrink, the air thick with an unnatural chill.
-Thomas had held Simon’s feverish hand as he died, had wept at his funeral, had seen the coffin lowered into the earth.
-This letter was impossible, a cruel mockery of his grief.
+The room felt smaller, and the air turned cold.
+Thomas remembered holding Simon’s hand as he died, crying at his funeral, and watching the coffin go into the ground.
+This letter couldn’t be real.
+It felt like a cruel joke on his pain.

 “I am alive.”
-Was it a prank, a miracle, or something darker?
-He clutched the parchment, its edges singeing his fingers as if touched by unseen flames, and resolved to uncover the truth.
+Was this a joke, a miracle, or something much worse?
+He held the letter tightly, its edges almost burning his fingers, and decided he had to find out the truth.

 Chapter 2: The Coffin